aspuru-guzik-group/atlas/README.md

 You can find more details about `atlas` in our [documentation](https://matter-atlas.readthedocs.io/en/latest/).

+You can see the peer-reviewed publication in our [publication](https://pubs.rsc.org/en/content/articlelanding/2025/dd/d4dd00115j) at RSC Digital Discovery.

 `atlas` is proudly developed in 🇨🇦 at the University of Toronto and the Vector Institute for Artificial Intelligence.